kamrulkonok/ULB-H417-PGchess/tutorial.md

 - Extension Name: The name of the extension.
 - Default Version: The current version of the extension.
-- Comment: A brief description of what the extension does.
 - Schema: Optional.
 Specifies the default schema for the objects created by the extension.
-- Dependencies: Optional.
-Lists other extensions that this extension depends on.
 - Module Pathname: The name of the shared library (without the platform-specific prefix and suffix) for the extension.
 - Requisite Files: The SQL script files needed to install the extension (and optionally to update it from previous versions).